Lake Kissimmee State Park

 Effective Sept.
 16, 2021: Cow Camp will tentatively open the first weekend of November 2021.
 Watch this website for the schedule.

 Welcome to Lake Kissimmee State Park

 Florida's cowboy heritage comes alive with living history demonstrations of the early Florida "cow hunters" in an 1876-era cow camp.

 White-tailed deer, bald eagles, sandhill cranes, turkeys and bobcats have been seen in the park, located on the shores of lakes Kissimmee, Tiger and Rosalie.

 The park has full-facility campsites as well as a primitive camping facility.
 The youth camping area can accommodate up to 50 people.
 The dark skies make stargazing a popular nighttime activity for campers.

-Located off State Road 60 15 miles east of Lake Wales.
+The park is located off State Road 60, 15 miles east of Lake Wales.